 There are many CSSs, including Google Shopping.
 CSSs offer different areas of expertise, services, and charging models.
 Some specialize in specific categories (apparel, for example).
 Some manage feeds and campaigns for you, while others provide tools for you to manage your product data and bidding strategies yourself.
 Hybrid models exist as well, and CSSs may offer a variety of additional services.
 Some CSSs charge a fee per click, while with others you might pay a commission when a click on an ad leads to a sale.
 Combining the strengths of several CSSs can increase the overall performance of your Shopping ads.

-You need to work with at least one CSS to place Shopping ads or free product listings; you can work with several at the same time if you prefer.
+You need to work with at least one CSS to place Shopping ads or free listings.
+You can work with several at the same time if you prefer.
 This article provides an overview of some of the different setups that we've seen CSSs offer.

 Working with a CSS

 There are a number of different ways in which CSS and merchants can agree to work together.
 Any given CSS might offer multiple service models or tailor services to your specific needs.